lmcgrath/lmcgrath.github.com/source/_posts/2015-01-23-scoping-and-thunking-in-let-declarations.markdown

 one can be very arduous tasks.
 Ideally, I only want to implement `let` once.

 I will be posting on progress and which solution I end up choosing, stay tuned.

+## @TODO

+* Write-up on lexical scoping in Scotch.
+* Details on how Scotch compiles values and functions in Java 8 lambdas.
+* How simple, non-recursive closures are implemented.
+* Implementation of co-recursive closures.

 -----------------